Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: Methods

 Let $m_b$ be the mass of elements in our belief function.
-The discounted distribution is then evaluated using the approach of \cite{shafer1976mathematical} with the confidence as the discount parameter.
-Thus, the original model to $(\epsilon,\delta)$ accuracy/confidence is equivalent to the following mass function $m(\theta) = (1-\delta)m_b(\theta)$ for $\theta \in 2^\Theta$, $m(\{U \cup L \cup \Theta\}) = \delta$.
+Thus, the original model to $(\epsilon,\delta)$ accuracy/confidence is equivalent to the following discounted mass function $\{m(\theta) = (1-\delta)m_b(\theta)$ for $\theta \in 2^\Theta$, $m(\{U \cup L \cup \Theta\}) = \delta\}$.
 For simplicity, let $\theta$ now include elements of size one.
 This is reflected in the Algorithm \ref{alg:dist2belief}; here $P$ is our sampled distribution.
-Notice in line two the accuracy is computed from the model confidence and number of samples used to make the distribution $P.N$.
-This is used to generate our constraints $Bel,Pl$ on the model.
-Notice also, that in the for loop, we are not omitting all elements in the set of outcomes $P.\Theta$, rather the proposition $\{P.\Theta\}$ itself.
+Notice in line two, the model confidence is computed from the accuracy and number of samples used to make the distribution $P.N$.
+This is used to generate the constraints $Bel,Pl$ on the model.